wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.
+= 2.1.22 =
+* Improvement - Major enhancements to help the base design work with any theme.
+If you are having troubles with your current theme design, download the latest through the design file management page in your WordPress Admin.
+* Fix - Logo uploader fixed.
+* Fix - Skip login option, when logging in fails, wasn't going to the checkout info page, this has been corrected.
 = 2.1.21 =
 * Improvement - The checkout process has been greatly improved and can be accessed by updating your design files.
 * Improvement - Many admin improvements have been included.